Kalen Ryden: New Mexico United

 After two seasons in the USL Championship with Real Monarchs, Ryden moved to USL side New Mexico United ahead of their 2020 season.

 Ryden was named New Mexico United's Defensive Player of the Year following the 2020 season.

+In October of 2025, Ryden announced he would retire at the end of the 2025 USL Championship season.
+A mainstay in New Mexico back-line since his arrival in 2020, Ryden appeared in 153 matches for the club across all competitions.